Queen Elizabeth II dies, aged 96

 — The Royal Family (@RoyalFamily) September 8, 2022

-The Queen’s eldest son, the former Prince of Wales, has immediately become King.
-In his own statement, he wrote: “The death of my beloved mother Her Majesty The Queen, is a moment of the greatest sadness for me and all members of my family.
+The Queen’s eldest son, the former Prince of Wales, has immediately become King Charles III.
+In his own statement, he wrote: “The death of my beloved mother, Her Majesty The Queen, is a moment of the greatest sadness for me and all members of my family.

 “We mourn profoundly the passing of a cherished Sovereign and a much-loved Mother.
 I know her loss will be deeply felt throughout the country, the Realms and the Commonwealth, and by countless people around the world.